A Reference Model and Patterns for Production Event Data Enrichment

+In this section, we present the production trace patterns.
 Inspired by the data sets we extracted the production trace patterns that can be used to enrich data sets with hidden information.
 The patterns are grouped by the type of information they retrieve.
-We distinguish the following types of patterns to enrich the production trace: 'aggregation over an interval' (Section~\ref{sec:aggregate-over-interval}), 'calculating the time that elapsed between events' (Section~\ref{sec:compute-time-delta}), 'deriving relation between entity and event' (Section~\ref{sec:derive-relation-events}), and 'deriving relation between entities' (Section~\ref{sec:derive-relation-entities}).
+We distinguish the following types of patterns to enrich the production trace: `aggregation over an interval' (Section~\ref{sec:aggregate-over-interval}), `calculating the time that elapsed between events' (Section~\ref{sec:compute-time-delta}), `deriving relation between entity and event' (Section~\ref{sec:derive-relation-events}), and `deriving relation between entities' (Section~\ref{sec:derive-relation-entities}).
 Table \ref{tab:overview_patterns} gives an overview of the patterns, in which section they are discussed, what type of operation is used, and which of the classes from the model are represented.